Welcome to

 Despite these technological strides, significant open questions and challenges remain.
 How can NLP models better handle the dynamic and diverse nature of regulatory texts?
 What methods are most effective for extracting and synthesizing information from vast and complex document repositories?
 How can we ensure the accuracy and reliability of automated compliance tools?
 Moreover, what are the best practices for adapting NLP models to the highly specialized language and context of regulatory documents?

-The first workshop on Regulatory Natural Language Processing (RegNLP) aims to convene a diverse group of researchers and practitioners from NLP, legal informatics, compliance, and related fields to explore these questions.
-We seek to share current findings, discuss challenges, and identify promising directions for future research.
-Most importantly, this workshop aims to foster a collaborative community dedicated to advancing NLP applications in the regulatory domain at this critical juncture.
+This workshop seeks to share current findings, discuss challenges, and identify promising directions for future research.
+Most importantly, it aims to foster a collaborative community dedicated to advancing NLP applications in the regulatory domain at this critical juncture.

 Topics